 The 5,600-acre Big Wilson controlled burn in 2014 was the largest collaborative burn between TNC and the U.S. Forest Service anywhere in the country, and one of the largest controlled burns of a mountainous area east of the Mississippi River.

 Years of measuring post-burn effects have helped inform how we light future fires and affirmed a host of positive responses for forest health and diversity, especially from repeat burning.

-Through the fall of 2016, our southwestern Virginia forests had yielded credits to offset the equivalent of using 37 million gallons of gasoline.
-In 2017, with California’s legislature extending the program through 2030, market stability generated increased revenues, which will enable more on-the-ground forest restoration—a big win for climate, habitat and water quality.
+With California’s legislature extending the program through 2030, market stability will generate increased revenues, which will enable more on-the-ground forest restoration—a big win for climate, habitat and water quality.